ArtZero-io/backend/docs/api_test_plan.md

 + Test case ID: API_Test_006
 + Test case Name:  Get Bids By Bidder Address
 + Test case Description: Test the getBidsByBidderAddress API to retrieve the Bids of Bidder Address
-+ Pre-requisites: The database should have transaction history of Bidder Address
++ Pre-requisites: The database should have transaction history of Bidder Address.
+Use command in mongo get Bid address in DB `db.bids.find({},{"bidder":1, _id:0})`.
+If result isn't found, pls create new Bid from FE
 + Test Steps:
   1. Send a POST request to the API endpoint `/getBidsByBidderAddress` with data :
       ```json
           {
-            "bidder": "5EWTsPpsQ35DnyovNSrgvsAEkSeVMyakg4cL27nw6Jikvjd9",
+            "bidder": "<address_bidder>",
             "limit": "10000",
             "offset": "0",
             "sort": "-1"